- Physical Adaptations

-A puppy that was raised in a limited environment will have a smaller brain than an exposed puppy.
+A puppy raised in a limited environment will have a smaller brain than an exposed puppy.

-The exposed puppy had the chance to interact with different foreign things and people.
+The exposed puppy had the chance to interact with foreign things and people.

 Marking Its Territory

-They also dig and scratch when they are emotionally disturbed, excited, or anxious about something.
+They also dig and scratch when emotionally disturbed, excited, or anxious about something.